riadhasan380-ux/Small-Business-VLAN-ACL-Packet-Tracer-Lab/README.md

 ## Main takeaway

-This lab helped me understand VLANs better.
+This lab made VLANs click for me.
 VLANs separate the network, but ACLs are what control who can actually access what.